Chinese Caribbean people: British West Indies

 There were also a considerable number of Christian converts among the Chinese migrants as a result of the colonial government's willingness to rely on Christian missionaries to assist them in their recruitment endeavors, particularly in the recruiting of family units.
 The use of Christian missionaries in recruitment was just one of many measures that the colonial government used in its venture to avoid accusations that indenture was simply another form of slavery.
 The government was particularly sensitive to such accusations because it was competing directly with other European powers, particularly Spain, to recruit low-wage laborers from China.
-The recruitment of Chinese slaves was generally conducted by professional recruiters, known as "crimps", who were paid per individual recruit, while the recruits themselves received a cash advance.
-In the 1850s, the demand for Chinese slave and the fees paid to the crimps increased so dramatically that the system quickly became notorious for its association with abuse and coercion, including kidnapping.
+The recruitment of the Chinese was generally conducted by professional recruiters, known as "crimps", who were paid per individual recruit, while the recruits themselves received a cash advance.
+In the 1850s, the demand for Chinese workers and the fees paid to the crimps increased so dramatically that the system quickly became notorious for its association with abuse and coercion, including kidnapping.
 The system was said to be known as "the sale of Little Pigs", alluding to the inhumane treatment migrants often faced.

-The exposure of this inhumane system led to a series of ordinances being passed which, despite not directly enhancing the state of indentured Chinese, eventually played a key role in ending Chinese slavery in the West Indies.
-In 1866, the Kung Convention signed in China, but never ratified in Britain, specifically provided back passage for the Chinese slaves.
+The exposure of this inhumane system led to a series of ordinances being passed which, despite not directly enhancing the state of indentured Chinese, eventually played a key role in ending Chinese exploitation in the West Indies.
+In 1866, the Kung Convention signed in China, but never ratified by Britain, specifically provided back passage for the Chinese workers.
 West Indian planters were not, however, prepared to cover the additional cost that this would incur, especially in light of the fact that India was proving more than sufficient as a source of coolie.
-After the Chinese government refused to back down on the provision, interest in the Chinese Caribbeans as slaves seems to have simply faded.
+After the Chinese government refused to back down on the provision, interest in the Chinese Caribbean people as coolies seems to have simply faded.